ashwrp14/AI_TraceFinder-AshwiniRP/README.md

 # 🧠 AI TraceFinder — Scanner Identification by Ashwini R P

-This project presents a forensic-grade pipeline for identifying the source scanner of a document image using both handcrafted features and deep learning.
-It includes preprocessing, feature extraction, CNN training with k-fold validation, explainability, and deployment via Gradio.
+This repository presents a forensic-grade pipeline for identifying the source scanner of a document image using handcrafted features and deep learning.
+The core model used is **XGBoost**, applied to both training and testing phases for robust classification.
+The system includes preprocessing, feature extraction, explainability via Grad-CAM, and deployment via Gradio.

----

-## 📂 Project Structure

-- `flatfield_features/` → Preprocessed dataset with flat-field correction
-- `official_features/` → Features extracted from the official dataset
-- `wikipedia_features/` → Features extracted from the Wikipedia dataset
-- `notebooks/` → Jupyter notebooks (.ipynb) containing preprocessing and feature extraction steps

 ---